 However, the words “annual check-up” may not mean the same thing to everyone — especially if you have a Medicare plan.
 Medicare Part B — the part of Original Medicare that provides medical insurance — covers annual wellness visits.
 These visits may include basic preventive services, but they are not full head-to-toe physical exams.

 “During a full physical exam, your doctor may listen to your heart and lungs, feel your neck and abdominal area, test your reflexes and more,” says Christopher Cutter, MD, a family medicine physician at Scripps Coastal Medical Center Oceanside.
 “If needed, we also may recommend lab work, such as a cholesterol screening or a thyroid test.”

-None of these are part of a Medicare wellness visit.
-Moreover, according to the Centers for Medicare & Medicaid Services, Medicare wellness visits cannot be used to directly treat an illness or chronic condition, such as diabetes or arthritis.
+None of these are part of a Medicare Annual Wellness Visit.
+Moreover, according to the Centers for Medicare & Medicaid Services, these yearly wellness visits cannot be used to directly treat an illness or chronic condition, such as diabetes or arthritis.

 Review your plan to determine if you have Original Medicare, Original Medicare with Medicare supplemental insurance, or Medicare Advantage (Part C).

 If your exam goes beyond the limitations of what Original Medicare covers, you may have to pay the full cost out of your own pocket — unless you have a supplemental plan that covers what this Medicare plan doesn’t.

 The services allowed during visits under Original Medicare depend on how long you have been a Medicare Part B member.

 Read on to understand what Medicare Part B visits cover and when.